8 Sixth St, San Francisco, CA | Directions 9410337.781898 -122.410050

-This tiny Vietnamese diner epitomizes the term "hidden find.".
+This tiny Vietnamese diner epitomizes the term "hidden find." – In Short

 People come from all over San Francisco to this tiny Vietnamese storefront.
 Seating is limited to eight small tables and a Formica counter that runs along the open kitchen.
 Menu selections include imperial rolls on a bed of rice noodles, and lemon beef or chicken salad.
 Other favorites include the fried fish in ginger sauce, pork kebabs and any of the noodle soups.